-I love freezer paper.
-It is dirt cheap and practically magic!
-My apologies to non-American readers, I have heard it is impossible/difficult to find outside the states.
+I love freezer paper stencils.
+Freezer paper is dirt cheap and practically magic, a super easy way to make custom tshirts, totes, etc.!
+My apologies to non-American readers, I have heard it is impossible/difficult to find outside the states (please let me know if you have other tips for non-USA sourcing!).
 You can iron the paper down on fabric and it adheres quite nicely, and then peels away without leaving a trace.
-This makes it useful for a number of things – but I most commonly use it to stencil!
+I also use this to cut out tiny felt pieces sometimes, but today I’m sharing a tutorial for how to stencil with freezer paper.

-I’ve used this technique to stencil my own shirt and shirts for my son – it is so versatile.
+- I’ve also used it to stencil shirts for my son

 Supplies